Through The Fibro Fog

 Supplements

-There are some supplements, including quercetin and vitamin C, which are proven to help MCAS.
+There are some supplements, including quercetin, which studies suggest works as a mast cell inhibitor.
 I take these everyday, whether in a flare-up or not, but make doubly sure to take them when my symptoms are increased.
 I find quercetin to be particularly beneficial, and am thankful my doctor recommended it to me.
 Always consult with a doctor before taking a new supplement, as some people may not be able to tolerate.

 Read relevant books